YasserZ/skolera-refined-task/README.md

 ## Issued faced

-* The Devise gem provided in the task actually didn't work with a Rails API Project, i guess it was intended for regular projects, so i used [devise-token-auth](https://github.com/lynndylanhurley/devise_token_auth) instead.
+* The Devise gem provided in the task actually didn't work with a Rails API Project, I guess it was intended for regular projects, so i used [devise-token-auth](https://github.com/lynndylanhurley/devise_token_auth) instead.

 ## Background Workers